Jason O'Toole (journalist): Film

-O'Toole directed the controversial three-part docuseries Confessions of a Crime Boss which aired on Virgin Media Ireland in September 2023.
-Two Irish government ministers, the Minister for Justice and Minister for Drugs, had bizarrely called for the banning of the documentary before they had even watched the first episode.
+O'Toole directed the controversial three-part docuseries Confessions of a Crime Boss, which aired on Virgin Media Ireland in September 2023.
+Two Irish politicians, the Minister for Justice and Minister of State for Drugs, had called for the banning of the documentary before they had even watched the first episode.
 The three-part docuseries is now streaming on Amazon Prime Video UK.